MomoDeve/MSL/documentation/libraries/System/GC.md

 while(true) Array(10000000); // OutOfMemory will be thrown soon
 ```
 ### GC.Enable()
-Enabled garbage collection in VM.
+Enables garbage collection in VM.
 By default GC is enabled, but can be manually turned off in configuration file.
 This method throws `InvalidMethodCall` exception if `safeMode` was set to `true` in VM config:
 ```cs
 GC.SetLogPermissions(true);
 GC.Disable();